 Fact or fiction?
 Setting the Record Straight on the Biggest Recruiting Stories

 With the stretch run in recruiting upon us, where prospects are lining up visits and trimming their lists, it’s time for a check on a few items and determine if the stories surrounding these players and the programs recruiting them are fact or fiction.
-Get the update on Paxson Wojcik and others in the Sun Times High School Sports.
+Get the update on Paxson Wojcik (son of Lael and Doug Wojcik) and others in the Sun Times High School Sports.

 Paxson Wojcik Commits to Loyola University Chicago